firecoder/meta-iotedge-test/README.md

     2. Fetch the Yocto sources involved.
     3. Create a local yocto configuration.
     4. Add the layers to the build.
-4. **Build the Chromium browser and see what happens**.
+4. **Build the Azure IoT Edge packages and see what happens**.

     ```sh
     cd /yocto-build
     source ./sources/poky/oe-init-build-env build
-    bitbake chromium-ozone-wayland
+    bitbake aziot-edged
     ```